-How Much Should The Public Be Told About Risky Virus Research?
+How Much Should The Public Be Told About Research Into Risky Viruses?

 Should the public be told ahead of time?

-NPR asked for general details about this third proposal, but was told the pre-funding review is not public.
+NPR asked for general details about this third proposal but was told the pre-funding review is not public.
 If the project passes the review and the NIH decides to fund it, the information can then be accessed in the general database of NIH-funded research.
 HHS is also planning to list projects that are funded after this special review on the website that describes the decision-making process.

 To get advice on how much should be disclosed, officials are turning to a panel of independent experts, the National Science Advisory Board for Biosecurity.